 A company named Code Spaces suffered from a big cyber attack made on their AWS account in 2014.
 Attackers compromised their control panel and asked for money.
 Once Code Spaces refused their proposal, they started deleting all their resources such as S3 buckets data, AMIs, EBS snapshots and instances, they even erased all their backup data since it was also controlled through cpanel.
 Now nothing’s left- the attackers brutally murdered the company.

-A few organisations are adopting hybrid cloud technology to manage their work over the public cloud and on-premises infrastructure.
+A few organizations are adopting hybrid cloud technology to manage their work over the public cloud and on-premises infrastructure.
 It becomes challenging when it comes to monitoring both on-premises and public cloud infrastructure.
-According to a report presented by a cyber security community- the total damage caused by cyber attacks globally will hit $6 trillion annually by the end of 2021.
+According to a report presented by a cybersecurity community- the total damage caused by cyber attacks globally will hit $6 trillion annually by the end of 2021.
 It was estimated to be $3 trillion per year in 2015.
-Any obstacle which can cause downtime for few hours will also lead to a massive loss for an organisation such as- in August 2016, Delta Airlines faced tens of millions lost due to a 6-hour downtime in their application.
-But, what happened with Code Spaces is the worst scenario that could have happened to any organisation.
+Any obstacle which can cause downtime for few hours will also lead to a massive loss for an organization such as- in August 2016, Delta Airlines faced tens of millions lost due to a 6-hour downtime in their application.
+The worst scenario happened with Code Spaces.

 Listed below are a few tips, which on implementation will make your AWS cloud highly secure and reliable.
 Let’s explore: